embneural/Cascade-xDAWN-EEGNet-for-ERP-Detection/README.md

 10. **DeepConvNet**.
 Paper link: [Deep Learning With Convolutional Neural Networks for EEG Decoding and Visualization](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1002/hbm.23730).

-Note, Those papers 8, 9 and 10 did not provide the results of P300 detection.
-I implemented and run those models to get the P300 detection results in BCI competitions II and III.

 <!-- CONTRIBUTING -->
 ## Results